Public Information Session – April 20, 2021 from 7:00 – 8:30pm

 If you need help registering, contact MIRRSkeena@gov.bc.ca or 236-478-1236.

 General Information about the Agreement

-The Province of British Columbia, Lake Babine Nation and the Government of Canada have negotiated an agreement known as the Lake Babine Nation Foundation Agreement.
+On September 18, 2020, the Province of British Columbia, Lake Babine Nation and the Government of Canada signed the Lake Babine Nation Foundation Agreement.
 The Foundation Agreement sets out a step-by-step vision for Lake Babine Nation to implement their rights and title, so they can build a strong, stable future for their Nation and their members.

 Through this agreement, Lake Babine Nation and the provincial and federal governments want to improve the region as a whole for everyone who lives there, where all communities thrive by working together.

 The Foundation Agreement is best described as a road-map.
 It contains a series of commitments that the Nation and the provincial and federal governments intend to meet through collaboration and partnership.
 This work will include local communities and industry within Lake Babine Territory.